rmak05/Gaming_Arcade/README.md

  - Rock Paper Scissors
  - Tic Tac Toe
 # How to access
  - The control center of the game is the main.c file.
-All games can be accessed by running that file.
+All games can be accessed by running that file(preferably on VS Code).
+Before running the main.c file, make sure that all the game files are present in a single folder.
  - All the rules of the games are available within the gaming arcade itself.
 # Contributors
  - Ravilisetty Makarandh (IIT Bhubaneswar)